Samarth070905/oss-audit_24BCE10483/README.md

 Author: Samarth

 ## Project Description
 This project is a collection of Bash scripts designed to audit and analyze a Linux system.
-It provides information about system configuration, installed software, directories, network status, and running processes.
+It provides information about system configuration, installed software, directories, logic analyzer, and manifesto generation.

 ## Features
 - System information extraction